szilard/kaggle-scripts-R-pydata/README.md

 tensorflow are mainly for deep learning.

 ## Discussion

+...

+## Conclusion

-How good are these results in describing popularity of tools among machine learning practitioners?
+How good are these results in describing **popularity of tools among machine learning practitioners**?
 There are a lot of approximations/proxies/possible biases here, e.g.
-Kaggle users vs machine learning professionals, Kaggle scripts (sharing) vs Kaggle usage in competitions, small sample etc. etc. But I still think it gives a rough idea.
+Kaggle users vs machine learning professionals, Kaggle scripts (sharing) vs Kaggle users' usage in projects/competitions, small sample etc. etc. But I still think it gives a rough idea.
 You are welcome to submit results
 (as [github issue](https://github.com/szilard/kaggle-scripts-R-pydata/issues))
-if you have any better.
+if you know any better.

-### UPDATE: Some ideas for data cleaning:
+## P.S.
+(Ideas/TODOs etc)

 #### R scripts by user: